scott-griffiths/bitstring/trunk/doc/bitstring_classes.rst

 .. exception:: Error(Exception)

     Base class for all module exceptions.

 .. exception:: InterpretError(Error, ValueError)

     Inappropriate interpretation of binary data.
 For example using the 'bytes' property on a bitstring that isn't a whole number of bytes long.

 .. exception:: ByteAlignError(Error)

+    Whole-byte position or length needed.

 .. exception:: CreationError(Error, ValueError)

+    Inappropriate argument during bitstring creation.

 .. exception:: ReadError(Error, IndexError)

+    Reading or peeking past the end of a bitstring.